Stock Analysis on Net

 2 Click competitor name to see calculations.

-The quarterly financial data reveals notable trends in the company’s leverage and capital structure over the analyzed period.
+The analysis of the financial data reveals distinct trends in the company's debt levels, total capital, and leverage ratios over the observed quarters.

 Total Debt (including operating lease liability)